swapd

 swapd is a dynamic swapping manager for Linux.
 It provides the system with as much swap space (virtual memory) as is required at a particular time by dynamicly creating swap files.
 This is more convinient than using fixed swapfiles and/or partitions because they (a) are unused most of the time and are just taking up disk spacec; and (b) provide a limited amount of virtual memory.

-swapd-0.2-11 will not compile with recent kernels unless you remove the following line from swapd.c:
+swapd - tested with 0.2-11 - will not compile with recent kernels unless you remove or comment out the following line from swapd.c:

 #include <asm/page.h>